 What Scale Has 4 Sharps?
 Unlocking the Secrets of the E Major Scale and Beyond

 The question, "What scale has 4 sharps?" might seem simple at first glance, but it opens a door to a deeper understanding of music theory, specifically the relationship between keys, sharps, flats, and the circle of fifths.
 The answer, of course, is E major, but understanding why E major has four sharps is crucial for any musician looking to improve their musical literacy.
-This article will delve into the E major scale, explore its characteristics, and uncover the broader implications within the context of music theory.
+This article will look at the E major scale, explore its characteristics, and uncover the broader implications within the context of music theory.

 Understanding Sharps and Key Signatures